 Impact Definition Chapter PRINCIPLES OF GO VERNANCE Committed to the highest governance principles of quality, ethics, transparency and integrity The impact that PwC leadership strategy and decisions have on PwC's business continuity and trustworthiness as a resilient concern Business ethics Applying client selectivity and maintaining independence The impact that PwC Belgium has by being selective about which clients we engage with and maintaining independence Business ethics Keeping data safe and private The impact that PwC Belgium has on ensuring data security for our firm and stakeholders, including our people and clients.
-Trust is one of the cornerstones of our brand and we therefore attach a lot of importance to information protection and data security Information protection and data security Engaging stakeholder relationships The impact that PwC has on stakeholders and their impact on our strategy and business development Adding value through our work PLANET Fighting climate change and environmental stewardship PEOPLE Offering a compelling The impact that PwC Belgium's employee experience has on talent retention and engagement.
+Trust is one of the cornerstones of our brand and we therefore attach a lot of importance to information protection and data security Information protection and data security Engaging stakeholder relationships The impact that PwC has on stakeholders and their impact on our strategy and business development Adding value through our work PLANET Fighting climate change The impact that PwC Belgium's operations have on climate change.
+We believe that we've a key role to play in and environmental mitigating climate change.
+We're committed to reaching net zero by 2030 stewardship Climate change PEOPLE Offering a compelling employee journey The impact that PwC Belgium's employee experience has on talent retention and engagement.
 New generations look for genuine meaning in their jobs.
 People increasingly also look for empowerment and autonomy, with a growing number preferring to work for themselves and/or have greater mobility.
 All of this challenges our traditional form of employee engagement People engagement Being inclusive with a diverse workforce The impact that PwC's Belgium inclusion and diversity (I&D) approach has on our workforce.
 PwC strives for an inclusive culture where everyone is treated equally and in which we embrace diversity.
-'Inclusive' means that everyone feels involved and appreciated Diversity includes all possible differences that can be encountered between people in terms of, for instance, ethnicity, culture, gender, etc. Dignity and equality Supporting people's health and wellbeing The impact of PwC Belgium's health and wellbeing programmes and working environment on our workforce.
-The extent to which our people are supported in developing and protecting their physical, mental, emotional and spiritual wellbeing with PwC, and the programmes we provide to do so Health and wellbeing Developing the workforce of the future The impact that PwC Belgium's learning and development offerings have on people's employability.
+'Inclusive' means that everyone feels involved and appreciated Diversity includes all possible differences that can be encountered between people in terms of, for instance, ethnicity, culture, gender, etc. Dignity and equality Supporting people's health and wellbeing Developing the workforce of the future The impact that PwC Belgium's learning and development offerings have on people's employability.
 Life-long learning is key to our profession and being able to continue to deliver the high-quality, relevant solutions our clients expect Skills for the future mpact Definition Chapter PROSPERITY Enabling client impact The impact that PwC Belgium's services have on clients' strategy and operations Client stories Developing digital and innovative solutions The impact that digitalisation has on PwC Belgium's operations and services and the upskilling of our people, as well as helping clients innovate and digitise Securing sustainable financial performance The impact PwC Belgium has on society by creating long-term value, investing in innovation and the development of new products and services Employment and wealth generation Engaging top talent The impact that PwC Belgium's ability to create jobs has on the attraction of talent.
 As a people business, our workforce is central to our success.
 Attracting new talent has become an ever-harder task over recent years as our profession is seen as less interesting Empowering our communities The impact that PwC Belgium's corporate responsibility programme has on local communities via donations, pro bono services and volunteering projects Community and social vitality